 - Difficulty using your arms and legs.

 - Thick speech and difficulty projecting your voice.

 - Weakness and fatigue.

 When ALS gets more severe, symptoms can include:

 - Shortness of breath.

-- Difficulty in breathing and swallowing.
+- Difficulty breathing, chewing and swallowing.

 How is ALS diagnosed?